She-Ra: Powers and abilities

-She-Ra is known for her incredible charismatic behaviors.
+She-Ra is known for her incredible feats and charisma.
 She has been shown multiple times to be able to lift not only full-grown men and robots, but also mountain-like rocks and buildings.
 She is depicted as being extremely fast and acrobatic.
 Her speed allows her to easily deflect multiple incoming energy blasts with her sword.
 She-Ra demonstrated a series of other abilities which appear to be more nurturing in nature such as empathic understanding, mental communication with animals, and healing.
 Whether there is a limit to the length of time she can remain in her heroic form before she reverts to her original form of Adora is unknown.
 There have been occasions where she is forcibly transformed back into Adora, implying that her powers do have limits to them.

 She-Ra's primary weapon is her Sword of Protection.
 It appears almost indestructible and able to deflect bolts of energy, both magical and technological, as well as project beams of energy from the stone in its center.
 The stone is also used to turn Spirit into Swift Wind, as the power beam needed to perform the transformation comes from it (as opposed to the Sword of Power, where the energy beam that is used to transform Cringer into Battle Cat is shot from the tip of the sword and requires He-Man to point it directly at Cringer in order for it to work).

 In one episode, the stone in She-Ra's sword becomes damaged, causing her to be unable to transform into She-Ra.
 Another potential weakness is that the sword requires vocal command: in an episode in which Shadow Weaver captured Adora's voice, Adora was then unable to transform into She-Ra as she was unable to speak her words of transformation to the sword ("For the honor of Grayskull, I am She-Ra").

 The sword also had transmutation abilities – upon command it would change shape into whatever She-Ra required at the time, for example a shield, parachute, helmet, rope with grappling hook, and a boomerang.
 She-Ra is largely non-violent and engages in combat only as a last resort.